Anastasio Somoza Debayle: Death

 Once in position, Hugo Irurzún (Capitán Santiago) readied the RPG-7.
 He tried to fire an anti-tank rocket at the car, but the RPG-7 misfired.
 Ramon shot the chauffeur while Irurzún quickly reloaded the RPG with a new rocket.
 The second rocket directly hit the sedan.
-Accounts said that the Mercedes' engine kept running after the rocket explosion.
+Accounts said that the car's engine kept running after the rocket explosion.
 Previously, the commando team had considered the possibility that Somoza's vehicle might be equipped with armor panels in front.
 Worried that it could deflect the rocket projectile, they chose to make a lateral attack on the vehicle.
 Somoza was killed instantly and burned, along with his new driver, César Gallardo, and Somoza's financial advisor, Colombian citizen Jou Baittiner.
 Later media reports in Paraguay said that Somoza's body was so unrecognizable that forensics had to identify him through his feet.

 Of the seven assassins, six escaped.
-Iruzun was killed in a shootout with Paraguayan police the day after the assassination.
+Irurzún was killed in a shootout with Paraguayan police the day after the assassination.

-Somoza was buried in Miami, at Woodlawn Park Cemetery and Mausoleum.
-(His father, Somoza Garcia, was buried in Nicaragua.)
+Somoza was buried in Miami, at Woodlawn Park Cemetery and Mausoleum, although his father Anastasio Somoza García and brother Luis Somoza Debayle, both prior presidents of Nicaragua, were buried in Nicaragua.
 A few months before Somoza's murder, his memoirs, Nicaragua Betrayed, were published.
 He blamed the Carter administration for his downfall.
 His son, Anastasio Somoza Portocarrero, went into exile in Guatemala.